Fiction > Contemporary > Other by A to Z > D - L

 Page 45 Review by Stephen

 Have you ever read anything more romantic in your life?
-Isabel draws a ghost of the couple holding each other between the reality of their separately sleeping selves.
+Greenberg draws a ghost of the couple holding each other through the gulf of their separately sleeping selves.
 It’s all right if you want to cry.

-The irony of it all is that the two genuine lovers find themselves if not poles apart then at least a good foot or two, whereas so much of what follows involves rival siblings who should love each other causing so much conflict through competition.
+The irony of it all is that the two genuine lovers find themselves if not poles apart then at least a good foot or two, whereas much of what follows involves rival siblings who should love each other dearly causing conflict through competition.
 Kid and Kiddo are the funniest.
-They’re the children of the Eagle God BirdMan who forbids them to interfere with mortals (so you know what inevitably happens) yet takes great delight himself in the plight of two brothers, Dag and Hal, which won’t end well at all – not for them or for an entire population for hundreds of years to come.
+They’re the children of the Eagle god who forbids them to interfere with mortals yet takes great delight in the plight of two brothers which won’t end well at all for them, or an entire population for hundreds of years to come.

-As to the art, it is a joy, joy, joy.
-Initially and instinctively I thought of EPILEPTIC’s David B, but it has a far lighter touch and its roots go much further back to the early days of print when naturalistic perspective had either been lost or abandoned and figures were far more representational.
-I wouldn’t have it any other way, for the landscapes here are bursting with folklore character and the quality cream stock does it all full justice.
-Also, I am big fan of water and there is water, water everywhere, either in inky darkness or washed in blue with some of the most beautiful ripples I have ever beheld.
-Overwhelmingly Isabel goes light on the colours so that when they’re deployed in deepest scarlet or a light, cornfield yellow they really make their presence felt.
+The art is a joy, harking back to the early days of the printing press when naturalistic perspective had either been lost or abandoned and figures were more representational.
+The landscapes here are bursting with folklore character and the quality cream stock does it full justice.
+Also, I am big fan of water and there is water everywhere, either in inky darkness or washed in blue with some of the most beautiful ripples I have ever seen.
+Overwhelmingly Greenberg goes light on the colours so that when they’re deployed in deepest scarlet or a light, cornfield yellow they make their presence felt.

 You wait until Dad finds out.